Vrolijk/OSDD/datadiode_setups.md

 ## One proxy to many destionations

-Since we are using one way communication it's also possible to use multiple destionations.
+Since we are using one way communication it's also possible to use multiple datadiodes and destionations using a switch.

 ![](img_one_to_many_datadiode_setup.png)